wapitea/event_manager/README.md

 @subscribe "event_name"` or `@subscribe event: "event_name", callback: :function_name`
 ```

-> In case you only user `@subscribe "event_name"`, the callback's name will be `on_event_name`.
+> In case you only use `@subscribe "event_name"`, the callback's name will be `on_event_name`.

-Module that use static subscription must use the module `EventManager.Handler`.
+Modules that use static subscriptions must use the module `EventManager.Handler`.
 Using this module will
-define a function call `subscriptions/0` that return the list of subscribed event.
-It will also registry
+define a function called `subscriptions/0` that returns the list of subscribed events.
+It will also register
-automatically your callback for the specified event.
+your callback automatically for the specified event.